 The Complainant is a famous German company in the field of drive and control technologies.
 The major part of the Complainant's trade name is "BOSCH REXROTH", thus the Complainant enjoys the trade name right over "BOSCH REXROTH".
 The evidence shows that the Complainant registered the trademark "REXROTH" in mainland China as early as 1992.
 This trademark is still within the protection period.
-Obviously, the registration date of the trademark is much earlier than the registration date of the disputed domain name (8 December 2011).
+Obviously, the registration date of the trademark is much earlier than the registration date of the disputed domain name (25 May 2011).
 The Panel has no problem in finding that the Complainant enjoys the prior rights in the trademark "REXROTH".

-The disputed domain name is "rexrothhydraulicpump.com".
-As the suffix ".com" only indicates that the domain name is registered under this gTLD and is not distinctive, the main part of the disputed domain name is "rexrothhydraulicpump".
-This main part consists of two sub-parts ("rexroth" and "hydraulicpump").
+The disputed domain name is "rexrothpumps.net".
+As the suffix ".net" only indicates that the domain name is registered under this gTLD and is not distinctive, the main part of the disputed domain name is "rexrothpumps".
+This main part consists of two sub-parts ("rexroth" and "pumps").
 Obviously, the first sub-part ("rexroth") is identical to the Complainant's trademark "REXROTH".
-The second sub-part ("hydraulicpump") can be further divided into two English words "hydraulic" and "pump".
-The term "hydraulic pump" is exactly one major products of the Complainant and thus is not distinctive.
-The addition of "hydraulic pump" to the Complainant's trademark "REXROTH" does not differentiate the main part of the disputed domain name from the Complainant's trademark; with "hydraulic pump" being a major product of the Complainant, such an addition, on the contrary, strengthens the connection between the disputed domain name and the Complainant's trademark.
+The second sub-part ("pumps") is a generic term.
+It is exactly one major products of the Complainant and thus is not distinctive.
+The addition of "pumps" to the Complainant's trademark "REXROTH" does not differentiate the main part of the disputed domain name from the Complainant's trademark; with "pumps" being a major product of the Complainant, such an addition, on the contrary, strengthens the connection between the disputed domain name and the Complainant's trademark.